awsdocs/amazon-ec2-user-guide/doc_source/monitoring-system-instance-status-check.md

 ### Creating a Status Check Alarm Using the AWS CLI<a name="using-cloudwatch-new-cli2"></a>

 In the following example, the alarm publishes a notification to an SNS topic, `arn:aws:sns:us-west-2:111122223333:my-sns-topic`, when the instance fails either the instance check or system status check for at least two consecutive periods\.
-The metric is `StatusCheckFailed`\.
+The CloudWatch metric used is `StatusCheckFailed`\.

-**To create a status check alarm \(AWS CLI\)**
+**To create a status check alarm using the AWS CLI**

 1. Select an existing SNS topic or create a new one\.
 For more information, see [Using the AWS CLI with Amazon SNS](https://docs.aws.amazon.com/cli/latest/userguide/cli-sqs-queue-sns-topic.html) in the *AWS Command Line Interface User Guide*\.